MicroFocus/universal-discovery-cmdb-samples/README.md

-* Create Zone for Inventory Discovery
+* Create a zone for Inventory Discovery

   This use case shows how to create a zone for inventory discovery on a Windows probe with REST API.